 - 1 pair of walking/hiking shoes/comfortable shoes

-- 1 pair of nice sandals/Birkenstock, Karrimor – something you can casually wear in the mall or if going out for a couple of drinks or a nice dinner, choose a lightweight one
+- 1 pair of nice sandals/Birkenstock, Karrimor (both I have for nearly 4 years now)- something you can casually wear in the mall, or if going out for a couple of drinks or a nice dinner, choose a lightweight one

 - microfibre towel (don’t bring one if you plan to stay in hotels)